 As published on our website, the cancellation deadline for a full refund is 11th May 2020, but if the conference is cancelled or a later cancellation date is necessary due to travel restrictions or underlying health issues you will be entitled to a refund given the exceptional circumstances.

-Below you’ll find a map showing the locations of the conference and gala dinner venues, as well as most of the hotels within walking distance – click on the icons to see further information, or see the text below the map.
+Below you’ll find a map showing the locations of the conference, social evening and gala dinner venues, as well as many of the hotels within walking distance – click on the icons to see further information, or see the text below the map.

 A. 93a Grey Street Apartments

 One bed apartment from £220 for 2 nights (6/7 June)

 City Centre.
 13 min walk from conference venue.
 Score of 9.3 on booking.com